 The qcop command is built in to Qtopia systems, but on the early ROMs, such as 2.38, qcop needs to be upgraded if you want to issue Qtopia commands to applications, or run my Networking scripts.
 For more information about upgrading qcop, and links to Trolltech's qcop documentation, click here.

-This page is still under construction.
-Information about other missing commands, and detailed installation instructions, and comments comparing Sharp's to BusyBox's versions of various other kernel commands, will follow as I am inspired to take the time to write them up.
+Note that this page is still under construction.
+Information about other busybox commands, detailed installation instructions, and comments comparing Sharp's to BusyBox's versions of various other kernel commands, will follow as I am inspired to take the time to write them up.

 grep: search for file containing string